-- 319. The Framework repeats the tests of lawfulness for planning obligations which are derived from Regulation 122 of The Community Infrastructure Levy Regulations 2010.
-These (alongside the restrictions imposed by 123 of the Regulations) are set out at paragraphs 88-90 above. - 320.
-The Framework also states that pursuing sustainable development requires careful attention to viability and costs, such that sites should not be subject to a scale of obligations that their ability to be developed viably is threatened. - 321.
-The Framework advises that in order to ensure viability, the costs of any requirements likely to be applied to development, such as requirements for affordable housing, standards, infrastructure contributions or other requirements should, when taking account of the normal cost of development and mitigation, provide competitive returns to a willing land owner and willing developer to enable the development to be deliverable. - 322.
+- 323. The Framework states that local planning authorities should consider whether otherwise unacceptable development could be made acceptable through the use of conditions or planning obligations.
+It repeats the tests of lawfulness for planning obligations which are derived from Regulation 122 of The Community Infrastructure Levy Regulations 2010.
+These (alongside the restrictions imposed by 123 of the Regulations) are set out at paragraphs 88-90 above.
+The Framework (and the National Planning Policy Guidance) also advises with respect to the approach to be taken in relation to development viability. - 324.
 Core Strategy Spatial Objective ENV7 seeks to achieve more sustainable communities by ensuring facilities, services and infrastructure are commensurate with development.
-Core Strategy Policy CS13 sets out requirements for securing infrastructure and developer contributions from new developments. - 323.
-The developer has confirmed a willingness to meet the required obligations and a formal Agreement under S106 of the 1990 Act is at an advanced stage.
-The planning obligations to be secured from the development, which includes a 'policy compliant' package of affordable housing provision, are 'viable' insofar as these would not deem the development 'undeliverable' in financial terms. - 324.
+Core Strategy Policy CS13 sets out requirements for securing infrastructure and developer contributions from new developments.

+- 325. The developer has confirmed a willingness to meet the required obligations and a formal Agreement under S106 of the 1990 Act is at an advanced stage.
+The planning obligations to be secured from the development, which includes a 'policy compliant' package of affordable housing provision, are 'viable' insofar as these would not deem the development 'undeliverable' in financial terms. - 326.
 The following developer contributions are required from these proposals.